 with dying to self, but what?
 It seems that the more spiritual fruit we bear,

-the more dead (or numb) we become to the passions and desires of the flesh.
+the more dead (or numb) we become to the sinful passions and desires of the flesh.
 So,

-we kill the flesh by bearing the fruit of the Spirit, which becomes evidence of
+we kill the flesh by bearing the fruit of the Spirit;

-evil things of our natural desires.
-By definition, a person who is born again by
+evil things.
+By definition, then, a person who is born again by

 Gal 5,16-23